Skip to main content

 Secure Loose Items in Your Yard

-Patio furniture, trampolines, grills, potted plants — anything that can become airborne in 60 mph winds.
+Patio furniture, trampolines, grills, potted plants, anything that can become airborne in 60 mph winds.
 Move them into the garage or tie them down.
-These objects are the #1 cause of impact damage to roofs during windstorms.
+These objects are a common cause of impact damage to roofs during wind storms.

 2